 Queensland Adult Specialist Immunisation Service (QASIS)

-The Queensland Adult Specialist Immunisation Service (QASIS) provides vaccination advice for people over 16 years of age with complex medical conditions as well as those who have experienced or are at risk of an adverse event following immunisation.
-Our team consists of immunisation specialists includes senior medical officers, nursing and allied health staff.
+The Queensland Adult Specialist Immunisation Service (QASIS) provides vaccination advice for people over 16 years of age and over with complex medical conditions as well as those who have experienced or are at risk of an adverse event following immunisation.
+Our team consists of immunisation specialists includes senior medical officers, nursing, and allied health staff.
+We provide vaccination advice related to a broad range of vaccinations, with particular focus on those from the National Immunisation Program.

 Outpatient Clinical Consultations

 Our team consult patients via the outpatient clinic.
-We offer phone/telehealth appointments in the first instance, and then determine a suitable location for vaccination.
-This might be here at QASIS or in a hospital hub or community clinic.
+We offer telehealth appointments in the first instance, and then determine a suitable location for vaccination.
+This might be here at QASIS, your local General Practitioner, local hospital, or community clinic.

 Our specialist Immunisation Service provides immunisation to individuals who: